isvsecwatch/httpstracker/README.md

 #### A note on DH/DHE

-If you need to DHE ciphers, for older clients or because your SSL implementation does not support ECDHE, make sure you are using 2048-bit DH keys, generating a unique DH group per server.
+If you need to DHE ciphers, for older clients or because your SSL implementation does not support ECDHE, make sure you are using DH keys that are at least 2048 bits in size.
 With the release of the details of the Logjam attack, 1024-bit keys are considered to be within the reach of state-level adversaries, and therefore no longer safe;

 * Logjam Attack: https://weakdh.org/
-* Logjam DH deployment guide; https://weakdh.org/sysadmin.html
+* Logjam DH deployment guide: https://weakdh.org/sysadmin.html
-* Logjam article at Ars; http://arstechnica.com/security/2015/05/https-crippling-attack-threatens-tens-of-thousands-of-web-and-mail-servers/
+* Logjam article at Ars: http://arstechnica.com/security/2015/05/https-crippling-attack-threatens-tens-of-thousands-of-web-and-mail-servers/
+* Detailed notes on DH parameters: https://github.com/isvsecwatch/httpstracker/blob/master/dhparam-notes.md

 You should no longer be using DHE with versions of Apache (2.2.x) that support a maximum DH key size of 1024 bits.
 Disable DH completely, using only ECDHE, or upgrade to something that supports stronger DH keys; Apache 2.4.x, nginx, stunnel.